prakhar-singh09/prakhar-singh09/README.md

 # 💫 About Me:
-Hi,<br>I am Prakhar Singh.
-I'm a pre-final B.Tech student at the GL Bajaj Institute of Technology & Management. <br>I am an avid learner of technologies and domains,<br>I am currently learning<br>Android development using Flutter, Full Stack Developer and Data Structures & Algorithms with a primary language as C++17.
+Hi👋,<br>I am Prakhar Singh.
+I'm a pre-final B.Tech student at the GL Bajaj Institute of Technology & Management. <br>I am an avid learner of technologies and domains,<br>🔭I am currently learning<br>Android development using Flutter, Full Stack Developer and Data Structures & Algorithms with a primary language as C++17.

 ## 🌐 Socials: